 The Management curriculum develops an analytical and integrative viewpoint toward management through study in the humanities and social sciences.
 It provides a broad conceptual framework within which a manager will be able to develop alternative approaches to attaining given goals.
 Students develop the strong administrative, quantitative, and communications skills that modern managers must possess.

 MATH 102 Mathematics for Management is required for students with deficiencies in math as assessed by the Management Department and the Math Center.
 Students interested in pursuing a Master of Business Administration degree are encouraged to take MATH 141 Introductory Statistics.

 All Management majors complete the Management core totaling 60 credits.
-By choosing additional courses noted below, students may add either a marketing or a human resource management specialization.
+By choosing additional courses noted below, students may add a specialization in one of the following: marketing, human resource management, sport management, or entrepreneurship.
 The specializations are not required to complete the management major.

 Integrative Studies Requirements

 40 credits minimum